Access to HE

 Gaining the qualification you need to get into university

 If you are aged 19+ and are considering a second chance at education, then this is the course for you.
 We have various pathways available for you to go into your chosen degree course.

 Don't be put off by the cost of the course, as an Advanced Learning Loan is open to anyone aged over 19 studying a Level 3 or above qualification, is not means tested or subject to credit checks and you only start to pay it back when you're earning over £21,000 per year.

-If you sucessfully complete your Access to HE course, progress onto and complete a degree level programme, you do not have to pay back your Advanced Learning Loan.
+If you successfully complete your Access to HE course, progress onto and complete a degree, you do not have to pay back your Advanced Learning Loan.

 If you're aged 19-23 and studying your first full-time Level 3 programme your course will be completely free.

 Which pathway is for you?

 Access to HE Diploma (Health) - for nursing, midwifery, physiotherapy, paramedics, dental work, ODP, and many more health related careers.